 \section{Abstract}

 Ordinal regression is aimed at predicting an ordinal class label.
 In this paper, we consider its semi-supervised formulation, in which we have unlabeled data along with ordinal-labeled data to train an ordinal regressor.
 There are several metrics to evaluate the performance of ordinal regression, such as the mean absolute error, mean zero-one error, and mean squared error.
-However, the existing studies do not take the evaluation metric into account, has a restriction on the model choice, and has no theoretical guarantee.
-To overcome these problems, we propose a novel generic framework for semi-supervised ordinal regression based on the empirical risk minimization (ERM) principle that is applicable to optimizing all of the metrics mentioned above.
-Also, our framework has flexible choices of models, surrogate losses, and optimization algorithms.
-Moreover, our framework does not require a geometric assumption on unlabeled data such as the cluster assumption or manifold assumption.
-We provide an estimation error bound to show that our risk estimator is consistent.
+However, the existing studies do not take the evaluation metric into account, have a restriction on the model choice, and have no theoretical guarantee.
+To overcome these problems, we propose a novel generic framework for semi-supervised ordinal regression based on the empirical risk minimization principle that is applicable to optimizing all of the metrics mentioned above.
+Besides, our framework has flexible choices of models, surrogate losses, and optimization algorithms without the common geometric assumption on unlabeled data such as the cluster assumption or manifold assumption.
+We further provide an estimation error bound to show that our risk estimator is consistent.
 Finally, we conduct experiments to show the usefulness of our framework.